About Oman

 Code of Conduct

 The Sultanate of Oman is an Islamic country and a certain dress code should be observed with sensitivity.
 Men should wear long trousers and shirts in public places, while women should have their shoulders and knees covered.
-Loose cotton garments are ideal throughout the year, although a light jacket/sweater or a shawl may be needed for cooler evenings.
-Tourist photography is allowed in all places, however taking pictures of the local people is not permitted.
+Loose cotton garments are ideal throughout the year, although a light jacket/ sweater or a shawl may be needed for cooler evenings.
+Tourist photography is allowed in all places, however taking pictures of the local people without their permission is not permitted.

 Do You Have Questions ?